-Wanting to use the beautiful aromas and flavors from your pellets in your grilling?
-Turns out it’s not as tricky as you might think.
+Want to use the beautiful aromas and flavors from your pellets in your grilling?
+It turns out it’s not as tricky as you might think.
 Here’s how to use your wood pellets in a charcoal grill.

 Wood pellets are a fantastic fuel source.
-They’re easy to use and can burnc leaner than regular wood, as they don’t contain any of the bark or dirt that standard wood logs do.
-Furthermore they cost less per energy unit than almost all other types of fuel, including the best lump charcoal brands.
+They don’t contain any of the bark or dirt that standard wood logs do, so they burn cleaner.
+They also cost less per energy unit than almost all other types of fuel, including the best lump charcoal brands.